Plastic Deformation and Non-Axial Curvature in Structural Steel¶

 Figures 39-40.
 WTC I-beams and perimeter columns showing smooth curl and differential strain, demonstrating orthogonal-axis deformation inconsistent with thermal warping.

-- Visual Data: A monolithic steel column exhibits a smooth, upward curl along its length, identical to a bimetallic strip or a ribbon curled by scissors.
+- Observation: A monolithic steel column exhibits a smooth upward curl along its length, closer to a ribbon or bimetal-strip effect than to ordinary sag.

 Diagram 18.
 Ribbon effect: surface-layer strain (shrinkage) with core less strained—surface-only strain → curl.